lukstafi/curious-ocaml/chapter3/functional-lecture03.md

-Functional Programming

-Lecture 3: Computation
+# Lecture 3: Computation

 ‘‘Using, Understanding and Unraveling the OCaml Language'' Didier Rémy, chapter 1

 ‘‘The OCaml system'' manual, the tutorial part, chapter 1

-# 1 Function Composition
+## 1 Function Composition

 * The usual way function composition is defined in math is “backward”:
   * math: $(f \circ g) (x) = f (g (x))$